Stacks Image 853

 The Traditional Circle

-In the circle-image below (click on 'Traditional Techniques') you see a imaginary overview of all kinds of flute techniques, each indicated by a simple dot.
+In the circle-image below you see a imaginary overview of all kinds of flute techniques, each indicated by a simple dot.
 We locate the more common playing techniques in the centre.
 For example, playing a mf-note in the middle range of the flute might be located in the very centre of this image.
-More remote from the centre we may locate less common techniques, e.g. a pp-sound in the top register, or a ff-double staccato serie in the low register of the flute.
+More remote from the centre we may locate less common techniques, e.g. a pp-sound in the top register, or a ff-double staccato in the low register of the flute.
 In this way we can locate all playing techniques in this circle.
 Where exactly which technique will be located will be a personal choice since each flutist is different (a Balinese suling-player will probably place the circular breathing in the very centre!).

 When studying, we often seem to work mainly with the techniques in the very centre.
 This means that we primarily study the subjects which we already master.
 For example, we use the centre-techniques in the morning for our warming-up, but also later in the day in the repertoire studies (the majority of the flute literature is about mf-sounds in the middle range of the flute).
 So when do we leave the centre and start to study the problems?
 It seems that we at first want to study the more 'secure' middle range, and only later in the day we allow ourselves to try to tackle the more 'problematic' techniques.
 Or even worse!
 Often a day passes quickly since we are all busy people, and at the end of the day we think: "OK, tomorrow I am going to work on the problem…".

 To speak a little in black and white: we mainly study what we already master while we postpone the difficulties and the problems until 'tomorrow'.
 We repeat and repeat that what we already can, reconfirming our 'good' qualities (and our 'bad' ones).
 We teach ourselves what is 'easy' and what is 'difficult' (or what is 'normal' and what is not).
 With our study we think to strengthen the centre, but in reality we develop a hard and stiff centre area, while losing flexibility.
 We are building a wall around ourselves.
 Inside we feel warm and safe, but outside this wall we are afraid and unsure.
-We tend to search for the secure centre area while telling ourselves :"Tomorrow I will study the problem.
-Tomorrow… ".
+We tend to search for the secure centre area while telling ourselves: "Tomorrow I will study the problem.
+Tomorrow…".

 The Extended Circle